wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/web-sites-php-mysql-deploy-use-git.md

 ##Get remote MySQL connection information

-To connect to the MySQL database that is running in Web Apps, your will need the connection information.
+To connect to the MySQL database that is running in web sites, your will need the connection information.
 To get MySQL connection information, follow these steps:

 1. From your resource group, click the database:

 	![Select database][select-database]

-2. From the database sumamry, select **Properties**.
+2. From the database **Settings**, select **Properties**.

     ![Select properties][select-properties]